![]() |

 Chipiona Beaches

 Chipiona boasts some beautiful beaches, frequented by many people living in and around Seville.
-However, due government funding, the area is gradually opening up to international tourism.
+However the area is gradually being discovered by international tourists.
+Check the annual Blue flag awards on the Costa de la Luz beaches.

 Montijo